pavuzu/technical-interview-questions/docs/Databases.md

     JOIN SalesData AS sd ON c.CustomerID = sd.CustomerID
 ```

-In this example, the CTE named `SalesData` retrieves sales data from the `Sales` table based on a specified date range.
-The main query then joins the CTE with the `Customers` table to fetch customer-specific sales information.

 CTEs provide a powerful and flexible way to simplify complex queries and improve code maintainability in SQL Server.

 ### What is the difference between Delete, Truncate and Drop commands?